Everybit-legacy/everybit.js/README.md

 The identity of the person who created this puff is stored in **username**.
 The **zones** field serves to identify the intended recipients (if any) or to indicate that a puff is related to another user.
 It works like the @ sign in twitter.

 Every piece of content has a unique id stored in the **sig** field.
 To generate this id, a user combines all of the fields of a puff (except the **sig** itself!) into a string and signs it using their private key.
 This signature serves as proof that the content really was created by the **username** listed.
-Because the chance of a collision (two different puffs containing the same signature) is essentially zero[^collisions], there's no way for a user to flood the system with multiple copies of the same content with different ids, unless they create a new username for each copy.
+Because the chance of a collision (two different puffs containing the same signature) is essentially zero, there's no way for a user to flood the system with multiple copies of the same content with different ids, unless they create a new username for each copy.

 **previous** stores the signature of the most recently published content by this user, prior to this puff.
 To obtain **previous**, the system checks the **latest** filed of the username table.
 After reading **latest**, it updates this field to contain the **sig** of the newly generated puff.
 The **previous** field, along with **latest** in the username table, creates a chain of content with that user's complete, official history of shared content.
 By default, the puffball client stores every puff created by every username managed by that computer, and makes it easy to export complete chains of content.